-When he didn't rise to the occasion—after yet another relationship-ending fight, he skipped out on filming and jetted to Las Vegas—Portwood threw in her cards for good.
+When he didn't rise to the occasion—after yet another relationship-ending fight, he skipped out on filming and jetted to Vegas—Portwood determined she was really done this time.

 Baier insists he wasn't folding, simply escaping to Sin City "to get my head around the split," he explained to E!
 News.
 "Ultimately my hope was to get a place where Amber could come visit me and we could work on our issues.
 Obviously that didn't happen."

 Instead, he gambled on a new romance, marrying mom of two Jennifer Conlon.
 And Portwood turned to Glennon, the 6-foot-7 teddy bear of a man who comforted her on the WE tv show's set.

 Crew member Glennon admits to an instant infatuation.
 "The first day of filming, I was in the interview room with her and that's when I think I learned the most," he confessed to MTV producers on the Jan.
 1 episode of Teen Mom OG, some five months after they initially connected.
 "From that point on, I'd try and place myself in the house where you were to hear more because I wanted to know even more."